sotatek-harrykane/demo-nextjs-markdoc/posts/blog/your-title.md

 1. Replace `tutorial` with `my-note` and then press `<ENTER>`
 1. You just refactored the note!

 - > NOTE: when you rename a note, Dendron updates all links and references of the original note being renamed.
-Try switching back to [[my-note]] to see the updated link!
+Try switching back to [[tutorial]] to see the updated link!
 - > TIP: in addition to renaming one note at a time, dendron has [an entire collection](https://wiki.dendron.so/notes/srajljj10V2dl19nCSFiC) of refactoring commands that let you change headers, move around sections, and refactor entire hierarchies!

 ## Conclusion